BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

-\paragraph{BioASQ}\cite{tsatsaronis2015overview} Task 8b is a biomedical semantic QA challenge.
+\textbf{BioASQ} \cite{tsatsaronis2015overview} Task 8b is a biomedical semantic question answering challenge.
 We use the original train and test splits provided in Task 8b as queries $\mathbf{Q}$ and collect around 15M articles from PubMed provided in Task 8a as our corpus $\mathbf{T}$.